Unwanted chemicals are difficult to spot in nail polish

 2.000 potential dealers and importers of nail products received in October 2016 an information letter about the rules.
 The trade organizations SPT and VKH wanted to inform about the cosmetics rules in 2017 in cooperation with the Danish Environmental Protection Agency.

-“There are clear rules for labeling and sales of cosmetic products like nail polish and those demands should of course be followed by manufacturers and dealers,” says chemical engineer Gurpreet Kaur Rehal from SPT, who sometimes experiences that the packaging from the manufacturer has been removed in the shops to show the products, but as a consequence the products lack the ingredient list.
+“There are clear rules for labelling and sales of cosmetic products like nail polish and those demands should of course be followed by manufacturers and dealers,” says chemical engineer Gurpreet Kaur Rehal from SPT, who sometimes experiences that the packaging from the manufacturer has been removed in the shops to show the products, but as a consequence the products lack the ingredient list.

 Nail polish can contain endocrine disrupting substances